What do you mean you don't believe in punishing corporations?

 Oh, yeah, okay.

-Yes, so you have a Rush Baby in Africa.
+Yes, so you have a Rush baby in Africa.

-Of course, I live in America, but the Ivory Coast.
+Of course, I live in America, but.

-Oh, yes, it's in the central park of Africa, yes, yes.
+It's in the central park of Ivory.

-So I mean, thank you for everything you do.
+So, I mean, thank you for everything you do.

 Thank you.

-I learned I learned so much by listening to you.
+I learned so much by listening to you.

-Oh, the cost of the years, it's unbelievable.
+Oh, the cost of the years.

 Well, I appreciate that.